MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 - The API service that's used for pet photos should be accurate and reliable in the real world, because decisions made by the application must be honored in their hotels.
 Any pet granted access is allowed to stay at the hotels.
 - To meet requirements for a DevOps pipeline, Contoso will use a Git repository in Azure Repos for source code management.
 Automated builds and releases will be used to build code and deploy to Azure App Service, Azure Functions, and AKS.
 - Separate continuous integration/continuous development (CI/CD) pipelines are needed for microservices on the back end and for the website on the front end.
 - The back-end services and the front-end web app have different release cycles.
-To meet this requirement, they will deploy two different pipelines.
+To meet this requirement, Contoso will deploy two different pipelines.
 - Contoso needs management approval for all front-end website deployment, and the CI/CD pipeline must provide this.

 ## Solution design